 Excuse me – summer camp?
 Did he know that our careers as TACP were on the line in the next 24 hours?
-That I had failed one of the most important practice iterations in the entire training pipeline?
+That I had failed one of the most critical practice iterations in the entire training pipeline?
 And to him, this was a time to joke about a summer camp?

 He wasn’t done there.
-He followed that comment with “I think the counselors might be kidnapping some of the campers.”
+He followed that comment with, “I think the counselors might be kidnapping some of the campers.”
 He was referring to the dwindling size of our class, as those who had failed or quit (well into the double-digits at that point) were separated from the remaining trainees and placed in a tent known as “The Graveyard” to wait out the field exercise.

-He capped it off with “I told my parents to come to pick me up, but I’m pretty sure they aren’t coming.
-Mom is cleaning the house and dad is on a date.”
+He capped it off with, “I told my parents to come to pick me up, but I’m pretty sure they aren’t coming.
+Mom is cleaning the house, and dad is on a date.”

 Armed with a new mentality that sought humor in dark situations, I passed every training iteration that followed and donned the Black Beret a few short months later.
-That NCO stood right next to me with his own Black Beret, both of us gleaming with pride.
+That NCO stood right next to me with his Black Beret, both of us gleaming with pride.

 Every single person you will ever meet has encountered and will encounter seemingly unbeatable odds.
 Every organization will face failure at some point.
-In those anxious times, nobody really wants to hear a joke.
+In those anxious times, nobody wants to hear a joke.

 That’s the perfect time to tell one.

-I don’t mean that in a tense board meeting you should stop everything and interrupt with “A horse walks into a bar.”
+I don’t mean that in a tense board meeting, you should stop everything and interrupt with “A horse walks into a bar.”
 That doesn’t help anything.
-I mean to take a page out of USMC General Chesty Puller’s book, who found himself surrounded by the enemy in the Korean War and quipped “That simplifies the problem… they can’t get away from us now.”
+I mean to take a page out of USMC General Chesty Puller’s book, who found himself surrounded by the enemy in the Korean War and quipped, “That simplifies the problem… they can’t get away from us now.”

 Well-timed humor, even in the darkest of moments, can break down barriers.
 What’s more, if your team can watch their leader lighten the mood, they’ll feel a weight lifted off of their shoulders and realize that what they face is an opportunity instead of a roadblock.
 The performance will then increase, and the path towards success will be a bit less rocky.